GM-03-Coder/demo/README.md

 # demo
-this is my first git
+this is my first git.
-author- GOutam
+Author- Goutam